aws-samples/prisma-lambda-cdk/README.md

 Please replace `ApplicationMigrationRunnerLambdaArn` with the actual ARN you wrote down in the previous deployment step.

 The invocation should complete in 10 seconds and return response `200`.
+You can also check the detailed execution logs on Amazon CloudWatch Logs console.
+Please refer to [Accessing Amazon CloudWatch logs for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html) for how to view logs for the Lambda functions.

-Now you successfully initalized a database and created a table.
+Now that you successfully initalized a database and created a table, let's check if the system is working as expected by creating some records.

 ### Create records
 You can create a record to the table by invoking another Lambda function by the following command: